 While many cranes are built to navigate rough terrain, large bumps or rises on the path to the final crane location could cause issues.
 Hazards like unstable ground, ditches or drop offs could also be dangerous.
 Also look for scaffolding, tree branches or hanging power lines that could cause problems.
 At Maxim we will work with you to remedy any of these issues before the crane arrives including an on-site evaluation and engineering services.

-Conduct a Site Pre-Inspection
+Conduct a Jobsite Pre-Inspection

-As noted above, Maxim’s team will conduct pre-lift job walks, job hazard analysis as well as daily risk meetings while the crane is on site.
+As noted above, Maxim’s team will conduct pre-lift planning and job walks, job hazard analysis as well as daily risk meetings while the crane is on site.
 Before the crane’s arrival, we’ll schedule a site pre-inspection by one of our specialized experts.
 Our expert will review ground stability and overall accessibility for the crane before it arrives on-site and ask for any corrections to be made.

 Implement Advance Safety Measures